 Trail Council Members

 Tony Barrett is an avid cyclist and hiker with over 20 years of experience in managing complex business projects.
-His demonstrated leadership in negotiations, advocacy, government relations, and development in the energy industry are invaluable to the Alliance.
+His demonstrated leadership in negotiation, advocacy, and government relations, as well as development in the energy industry are invaluable to the Alliance.
 Tony completed hiking the Appalachian Trail in 1999.
-He lives in Harpswell, Maine with his wife, Marguerite.
+He lives in Harpswell, Maine, with his wife, Marguerite.

 Sue Ellen has been involved in the East Coast Greenway since 1997.
 Currently she is a Trail Council member, having served on the ECGA Board and as Secretary to the Board.
-Sue Ellen is a dedicated cyclist and a League Cycling Instructor.
-In 1998 she pedaled from Seattle, Washington to Washington, DC; has taught several hundred students safe biking skills, serves on her town’s Bicycle Pedestrian Committee, and is a past president of the Bicycle Coalition of Maine.
+Sue Ellen is a dedicated cyclist and a Certified League Cycling Instructor.
+In 1998 she pedaled from Seattle, Washington, to Washington, DC.
+Sue Ellen has taught several hundred students safe biking skills, serves on her town’s Bicycle Pedestrian Committee, and is a past president of the Bicycle Coalition of Maine.
 Sue Ellen is retired but not retiring.

 David Connelly (NC)

 Dave Connelly is a long-time resident and bicycle advocate in the Triangle region of North Carolina.
 He is actively involved in the North Carolina ECG State Committee, and has been instrumental in developing the ECG route in the state, as well as providing route review, placing signage, completing trail designations, leading many ECG bike rides, and volunteering at events.
 Dave is also the Board Chair of North Carolina Rail-Trails, an organization the ECG works closely with in the state.
 Dave works at Duke University’s Fuqua School of Business Ford Library in Durham, NC.